Fast radio burst energy function in the presence of $\rm DM_{host}$ variation: Introduction

-The FRB energy function is also an effective way to constrain the origin models of FRBs \citep{James:2021oep,Zhang:2020ass,Luo:2020wfx}.
-The energy functions allow us to study the redshift evolution of volumetric rate of FRBs.
-If the origin of FRBs is related to young stellar populations, the volumetric FRB rate should increase with increasing redshift, as the density of cosmic star formation rate increases towards higher redshift, up to $z$ $\sim$ 2.
-Conversely, if FRB progenitors are old, such as white dwarfs, neutron stars or black holes, the volumetric rate follows the evolution of stellar mass, i.e. it should decrease towards higher redshift. \cite{Hashimoto:2020acj} found that the number density of non-repeating FRB sources does not show any significant redshift evolution, which is consistent with the evolution of stellar mass in the universe.
-In their recent research, \cite{Hashimoto:2022llm} reported that neutron stars and black holes are more likely to be the progenitors of non-repeating FRBs.
+The FRB energy function \citep{Zhang:2020ass,Luo:2020wfx,James:2021oep} is also an effective way to constrain the origin models of FRBs.
+The energy functions allow us to study the redshift evolution of the volumetric rate of FRBs.
+To achieve this, the intensity distribution function can also be studied \citep{Li:2016qbl}.
+If FRBs originate from young stellar populations, the volumetric FRB rate should rise with increasing redshift as the density of the cosmic star formation rate increases towards a higher redshift (up to $z$ $\sim$ 2).
+Conversely, if FRB progenitors are old, such as white dwarfs, neutron stars, or black holes, the volumetric rate should follow the evolution of stellar mass, which is barely evolved at low redshift.
+Ref.~\cite{Hashimoto:2020acj} found no significant redshift evolution in the number density of non-repeating FRB sources, which is consistent with the stellar-mass evolution in the universe.
+In their recent research, ref.~\cite{Hashimoto:2022llm} reported that old progenitors like neutron stars and black holes are more likely to be the progenitors of non-repeating FRBs.

-Recently, a few of FRBs show large excess DM beyond the expectation from the cosmological and Milky Way contributions \citep{Spitler:2014fla,Chatterjee:2017dqg, Hardy:2017djf,Tendulkar:2017vuq,2021ApJ...922..173C}.
-In particular, \citet{Niu:2021bnl} reported a detection of FRB 190520B with $\dm_{\host} \approx 903^{+72}_{-111}\,{\rm pc}\,{\rm cm}^{-3}$, which is almost an order of magnitude higher than the average $\dm_\host$ of the FRBs discovered so far.
-We summarize the values of $\dm_{\rm obs}$ and $\dm_\host$ of all the localized FRBs in \reftb{tab1}.
-In this work, we study the effect of $\dm_\host$ uncertainty on the FRB energy function estimation, as well as the redshift evolution of FRB event rate.
-Note that, in this work, the {\it Planck} 2018 $\Lambda$ cold dark matter model is adopted as a fiducial model, with the best-fit cosmological parameters $H_0=67.36$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm b}=0.0493$, $\Omega_{\rm m}=0.3153$, and $\Omega_{\Lambda}=0.6847$.
+Recently, a few FRBs have shown larger excess DMs than what is typically expected from the cosmological and Milky Way contributions \citep{Spitler:2014fla,Chatterjee:2017dqg, Hardy:2017djf,Tendulkar:2017vuq,chittidi:2021}.
+In particular,~\citet{Niu:2021bnl} reported the detection of FRB 190520B with $\dm_{\host} \approx 903^{+72}_{-111}\,{\rm pc}\,{\rm cm}^{-3}$, which is almost an order of magnitude higher than the average $\dm_\host$ of the FRBs discovered so far.
+The uncertainties from $\dm_\host$ can inevitably skew the inferred redshifts of unlocalized FRBs when employing the DM--$z$ relationship for estimation \citep{Walker:2018qmw,James:2022dcx}, which poses challenges to revealing their underlying engine and potential use as cosmological probes.
+Therefore, it is crucial to investigate the impact of $\dm_\host$ uncertainty on the redshift inference of FRBs and the associated population properties.
+In this work, we study the effect of $\dm_\host$ uncertainty on the FRB energy function estimation as well as the redshift evolution of the FRB event rate.
+Note that in this work, the {\it Planck} 2018 $\Lambda$ cold dark matter model is adopted as a fiducial model, with the best-fit cosmological parameters $H_0=67.36$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm b}=0.0493$, $\Omega_{\rm m}=0.3153$, and $\Omega_{\Lambda}=0.6847$.